-Students will be making Film Canister rockets for this year's event.
+Students will be making marble roller coasters for this challenge.
 While simple, this activity incorporates math, science, engineering, and technology and can be easily scaled up or down depending on grade level.
 For more information about alignment visit the Standards page.

 - Feel free to use this Slide deck to explain the activity to your students or print it out for easy reference.

 - We strongly recommend you try this activity first before implementing it with students.

 - Specific activity ideas can be found below in the "Share Your Lesson Ideas" section.

 Please share your questions and ideas using the links below:

 You will need to be logged into you CPS account to post and will be prompted to join our Google Group if you haven't done so already.

 Also please consider posting your ideas on social media using #oneSTEMchi.

 Have you students watch this video created by a roller coaster engineer at Six Flags Great America.
 Todd, the engineer, discusses how the marble roller coaster activity relates to his everyday work as an engineer.

 - How did your group conduct your planning for the challenge?